pingcap/docs/system-variables.md

 ### tidb_enable_parallel_hashagg_spill <span class="version-mark">New in v8.0.0</span>

-> **Warning:**
->
-> Currently, the feature controlled by this variable is experimental.
-It is not recommended that you use it in production environments.
-If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): No
 - Type: Boolean
 - Default value: `ON`
 - This variable controls whether TiDB supports disk spill for the parallel HashAgg algorithm.
-When it is `ON`, disk spill can be triggered for the parallel HashAgg algorithm.
-This variable will be deprecated after this feature is generally available in a future release.
+When it is `ON`, the HashAgg operator can automatically trigger data spill based on memory usage under any parallel conditions, thus balancing performance and data throughput.
+It is not recommended to set this variable to `OFF`.
+Starting from v8.2.0, setting it to `OFF` will report an error.
+This variable will be deprecated in a future release.

 ### tidb_enable_pipelined_window_function